SpaceX Ditches Zoom Over Security Worries, According to Memo | Digital Trends

 Adding to Zoom’s woes, investigative news outlet The Intercept recently published a piece saying that the teleconferencing software fails to deploy end-to-end encryption, which would serve to protect conversations on the platform from those outside a meeting.
 This is despite claims on the company’s website that end-to-end encryption is part of the service.

-Instead, it deploys what is known as “transport encryption,” which means the Zoom service has the capability to access the unencrypted video and audio content of Zoom meetings.
+Instead, it deploys what is known as “transport encryption,” which means the Zoom service can access the unencrypted video and audio content of Zoom meetings.
 “So when you have a Zoom meeting, the video and audio content will stay private from anyone spying on your Wi-Fi, but it won’t stay private from the company,” The Intercept said.

 An expert in the field told The Intercept that for effective end-to-end encryption, Zoom would need “some extra mechanisms” in place, adding, “It’s doable, it’s just not easy.”